-Organizations and research partners should collaborate and partner with community members to plan and execute all activities.
+Organizations and research partners should collaborate and partner with stakeholders from the priority community to plan and execute all activities.

-- 1. How will you share what you learned in ways that are nontechnical and accessible to the community in focus and relevant to their cultural context? - 2.
-If you hold a meeting to share findings, have you given community collaborators enough notice?
-Is the time, location, and format of the meeting convenient for community members, including parents? - 3.
-Are there ways to partner with community collaborators to interpret, analyze, and present findings? - 4.
-Are there ways to identify how the needs and interests of the community are addressed in the planned solution?
+- 1. How will you share what you learned in ways that are nontechnical and accessible to the priority community and relevant to their cultural context? - 2.
+If you hold a meeting to share findings, have you given stakeholders enough notice?
+Is the time, location, and format of the meeting convenient for stakeholders, including parents? - 3.
+Are there ways to partner with stakeholders to interpret, analyze, and present findings?